-Single 23-year-old Kazama Masamune ...has a kid?
+Single 23-year-old Kazama Masamune... has a kid?
 During the season of cherry blossoms, his beloved passes away.
 He happens to meet a little girl outside work and realizes she is his daughter who was raised in secrecy by his lover.
-The worst spring of his life is transformed into a painful yet vivid spring.
+The worst spring of his life is transformed into a painful yet vivid time.

 My Girl looks like a simple tale of parenthood, but it turned out to be so much more.
 It’s about responsibility, about the will to let go and confront one's sorrows, about how one adjusts to change, and about what gives fulfillment and happiness in life.
 It's about how to deal with insecurity, how to believe in oneself, and how to consult others instead of bottling up ones' emotions.
 It's not only about how to help others, but also how to impose on others when one is in need.
 It's about the difference between being kind, and being considerate of others' feelings.
 It’s about being